Agency is having the power or capacity to act and make choices.

 - Model all appropriate values and attitudes as a digitally-literate learner.

-- how to use digital technologies to support student access to information and ownership of their learning
+- Using digital technologies to support student access to information and ownership of their learning

 "No single tool or method will be optimal for every student.
 By providing well-chosen options we can create learning environments that are student-centred for all students."

 Providing access to information is essential to learning, but it is not enough for success.
-Successful learning requires the means for learning – the pedagogical goals, methods, materials, and assessments of instruction – to be accessible.
-UDL is a framework which ensures that the means for learning, and their results, are equally accessible to all students.
+Successful learning requires the means for learning – the pedagogical goals, methods, materials, and assessments of instruction – are accessible too.
+The UDL guidelines assist you to make the means for learning, and their results, are equally accessible to all students.

 Designing a lesson or programme that is student-centred depends upon recognising the important variations among students that might make a lesson less accessible or less informative for some students.